Remove The White Background From Logo – Step By Step Guide

-You just created your new kick butt logo, but you’ve run into a snag.
-You can’t figure out how to remove the white background.
+You just created a new kick butt logo, but you’ve run into a snag.
+You can’t figure out how to remove the white background from your logo.
 What’s the trick?

-In this article I’ll cover the exact steps to follow to remove white backgrounds from your logo and export with transparent backgrounds in Photoshop.
+In this article I’ll cover the exact steps to easily remove the white background from your logo and export with transparent backgrounds in Photoshop.

 Method 1 – Channels